 You can thank Karlie Kloss for pioneering the new cookies-for-breakfast trend.
 The supermodel teamed up with Momofuku Milk Bar chef and owner Christina Tosi to make The Perfect 10, a gluten-free, sugar-free, dairy-free baked good that has since transformed the world of breakfast options as we know them.
-We think Karlie’s Kookies are totally worth the $25-a-tin price tag, but if you’re feeling more of a DIY version, read on for our favorite breakfast cookie recipes—including Kloss’s.
+We think Karlie’s Kookies are totally worth the $25-a-tin price tag, but if you’re feeling more of a DIY version, read on for our favourite breakfast cookie recipes—including Kloss’s.

 The secret to this recipe is using two different kinds of oats—rolled and quick.
 Mixed with ground flaxseed, pumpkin seeds and puree, and dried cranberries, this breakfast treat has the most satisfying texture.
 There is no reason you should wait until fall to make these pumpkin delights.
 They’re good year-round!
 Click here for the recipe.